m0tive/tinyXML/readme.txt

 <h2> Tutorials. </h2>

-For the impatient, here are some tutorials to get you going.
-They are a great way to get started, but it is worth your time to read this (very short) manual.
+For the impatient, here is a tutorial to get you going.
+A great way to get started, but it is worth your time to read this (very short) manual completely.

-- @subpage tutorial_prelim
-- @subpage gettingStarted
-- @subpage iterating
+- @subpage tutorial0

 <h2> Code Status.  </h2>